 All hearings of the Royal Commission are recorded and streamed live on the Commission webcast.

-Hearing Block 2 for the Royal Commission into National Natural Disaster Arrangements will be held in Canberra commencing Tuesday, 16 June 2020.
-This second round of hearings will focus on:
+Hearing Block 2 for the Royal Commission into National Natural Disaster Arrangements was held in Canberra commencing Tuesday, 16 June 2020.
+This second round of hearings focused on:

 - Hazard reduction